Long induced paths in expanders: The algorithm and its analysis

 \begin{obs} The following hold during the execution of the algorithm. \begin{enumerate}[label=(\Alph*)] \item The vertices in $P$ form a path in $G'$ which is induced in $G$. \item If a vertex $v$ lands in $P\cup S_1\cup S_2$, then it stays in this set until the algorithm terminates. \item When the algorithm terminates, we have $S_1\cup S_2=V$. \item In each round, at most one vertex is added to $S_1\cup S_2$. \item \textbf{(key property)} If a vertex is added to $S_2$, it is added there immediately in the round after the round in which it appears in $P$. \item The algorithm can be implemented in time $O(e(G))$. \end{enumerate} \end{obs}

 Now we analyse the algorithm, thus proving our main result.

 \begin{proof}[ of Theorem \ref{thm:DFSnew}] We consider the algorithm above applied to $G$ and $G'$.
 Suppose for a contradiction that it does not find the required path.
 By \Cref{p:P is path} at each step of the algorithm we have $|P|<\ell$.
-Consider the round after which $|S_1|=s_1$ or $|S_2|=s_2$; this has to occur by \Cref{p:end state} and \Cref{p:grows by 1}.
+Consider the round after which $|S_1|=s_1$ or $|S_2|=s_2$ for the first time; this has to occur by \Cref{p:end state} and \Cref{p:grows by 1}.
 We distinguish two cases, according to whether $|S_1|=s_1$ or $|S_2|=s_2$.

 The first case is that $|S_1|=s_1$, and so $|S_2|<s_2$.
 Each vertex added to $S_1$ has at least $\frac{d}{2}$ of its $G'$-neighbours in $P\cup S_1\cup S_2$ when it is added, and these neighbours remain in $P\cup S_1\cup S_2$ by~\Cref{p:vertex stays in PS1S2}.
-Thus at the round under consideration, we have $|P \cup S_1 \cup S_2| \le \ell+s_1+s_2$ and $e_{G'}(S_1,S_1\cup S_2\cup P)\geq s_1\frac{d}{4}$, a contradiction with the first condition of the Theorem.
+Thus at the round under consideration, we have $|P \cup S_1 \cup S_2| \le \ell+s_1+s_2$ and $e_{G'}(S_1,S_1\cup S_2\cup P)\geq s_1\frac{d}{4}$, a contradiction with the first condition of the theorem.

 The second case is that $|S_2|=s_2$, and so $|S_1|<s_1$.
 Each vertex added to $S_2$ had at least $\frac{d}{2}$ of its $G'$-neighbours in $\GG(P)$ at the time when it was added, and the path vertices at that time are either still on the path or were added to $S_1$, not $S_2$, by the key property~\Cref{p:S_2 immediate}.
 Thus each vertex in $S_2$ has at least $\frac{d}{2}$ of its $G'$-neighbours in $\GG(S_1 \cup P)$, so $e_{G'}(S_2,\GG(S_1 \cup P)) \ge s_2 \frac{d}{4}$.
-However, $|P\cup S_1|\leq \ell+s_1$, so this contradicts the second condition of the Theorem. \end{proof}
+However, $|P\cup S_1|\leq \ell+s_1$, so this contradicts the second condition of the theorem. \end{proof}